 Energy efficiency (EE) remains an important part of the SASH program and the overall mission of GRID Alternatives.
 GRID believes that energy efficiency it is the essential first step to implement in clients' homes before installing PV-solar.
 To this end, GRID conducts an energy efficiency eduction and training session for every SASH applicant.
 GRID works with the Energy Savings Assistance Program (ESAP) administrators to enroll homeowners into ESAP if they are eligible, and with the IOUs to streamline ESAP enrollment for SASH clients.
-Table 4 below summarizes the number of SASH applicants that qualified and have been referred to the IOUs for enrollment into the ESAP programs through Q4 2014.
+Per D. 05-01-027, GRID includes in Appendix A the required data for ESAP enrollment for SASH participants in SASH under AB 217 funding.
+Table 4 below summarizes the number of SASH applicants that have been referred to the IOUs for enrollment into the ESAP programs through Q2 2015.

-Table 4: SASH ESAP Enrollment
+Table 4: SASH ESAP Referral

 Utility Total

-PG&E 1,537
+PG&E 2,020

-SCE 2,211
+SCE 2,503

-SDG&E 511
+SDG&E 622

-Total 4,259
+Total 5,145